hiendn/CaenOptimization2018/README.md

 **Exercises 1** can be accessed via the link: http://htmlpreview.github.io/?https://github.com/hiendn/CaenOptimization2018/blob/master/Exercises1.html.
 Solution codes are available in the respository and are labelled as *exercise1_X.R*.

+**Exercises 2** is available as the PDF document *Exercises2.pdf*.
+Solution codes are available in the repository and are labelled as *exercise2_X.R*.

 ## Links to useful resources
 Matrix Cookbook: https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf.